 You can extend the lifespan of a leather product by applying commercially available protectants and sealants.
 This maintains the level of natural oils and moisture in the skin.
 Another great way of shielding your full-grain leather from dust and elements is by applying polish on the outside layer.
 This is, however, not mandatory and comes down to personal preference.

 How to Figure Out if Your Leather Jacket Is Full Grain?

 The world of premium leather jackets is filled with all sorts of different kinds of leather.
-The crossover between the properties of two different types of leather can be a bit confusing and will make determining the type of leather a bit cumbersome, especially for folk that is not as well versed in leather and leather related culture.
+The crossover between the properties of two different types of leather can be a bit confusing and will make determining the type of leather a bit cumbersome, especially for people who are unfamiliar with leather and leather related culture.